 At the end of the current fiscal year, the Agency had no bonded debt outstanding.
-An intergovernmental agreement between the City of Roseburg, as primary government, and the Agency pledges the Agency's tax increment revenues to repay the City's 2006 Full Faith and Credit Obligation.
-The obligation was incurred to finance property and construction of a public safety facility.
-No new debt was issued during the current year.
+An intergovernmental agreement between the City of Roseburg, as primary government, and the Agency pledges the Agency's tax increment revenues to repay the City's Line-of-Credit.
+The Line-of Credit obligation was incurred to finance the cash flow requirements of Urban Renewal capital projects prior to the termination of the Agency in 2019.
+Drawdowns from the Line-of-Credit in 2016-17 resulted in an outstanding principle balance of \$1.5 million as of June 30, 2017.